perturbo-code/perturbo-workshop-2023/Hands-on4/README.md

    echo Done $efield

-   # wait for a short period of time.
-   #done, return to upper directory.
+   # Return to upper directory
    cd ..

+   # Wait for a short amount of time
    sleep 1
 done
 ```